jimshowalter/architecture-enforcer/README.md

 * Fix the build warnings.

-* Some of the tests use mock classes instead of simply using Mockito.
-They should be updated to use Mockito.

 * Classes can start with dollar signs, so the current approach to denesting is erroneous.
 See if pf-CDA provides a way to determine if a class is nested, and, if so, to get its outermost class.

 * Instead of creating the entire graph with pf-CDA (which can be gigantic for large codebases) and then ignoring a bunch of classes, see if there's a way to pass in a filter when initializing the pf-CDA workspace.